A Self-Supervised Framework for Space Object Behaviour Characterisation

-Light curves are plotted time-series measurements of the brightness of light received by a sensor reflected by, or emitted from a space object (SO).
+Light curves are plotted timecourse measurements of the brightness of light received by a sensor reflected by, or emitted from a space object (SO).
 Light curves allow both the physical properties and the behaviour of the SO to be inferred.
 For example, rotating objects may exhibit short-term periodic variations in their light curves.

 Light curves are well studied in the literature and recently there has been substantial interest in the field in using light curves to train machine learning models \citep{bertolini_space_2022, furfaro_space_2018, qashoa_classification_2023}.
 These efforts are mostly concerned with supervised classification problems; whereby light curves are labelled into classes, and the model is trained to distinguish between those classes.
 Despite this focus, some groups have trained unsupervised deep learning models for light curve analysis, \citep{pasquet_pelican_2019, badura_recurrent_2022, kerr_using_2021, saha_rapid_2023}.
 However, to our knowledge, our work here is the first to leverage unsupervised learned representations of light curves of SOs from a large dataset to downstream applications, i.e., anomaly detection, object characterisation, and synthetic data generation.
 Figure \ref{fig:graphical_abstract} outlines the research in this study (into pre-training, fine-tuning, and generative AI capabilities).

 This paper is structured as follows: Section \ref{results} presents the results of our pre-training approach, anomaly detection, motion prediction fine-tuning, and synthetic data generation capabilities; Section \ref{sec:methods} details our methodological approach and implementation.
 Finally, Section \ref{outlook} discusses future directions and implications.